bigskysoftware/intercooler-js/www/_posts/2016-1-1-n-reasons-to-try-intercooler-this-year.md

 ### REST-ful Friendliness

 REST is somewhat controversial in development circles, particularly in the context of JSON APIs.
-While I agree with many of the criticisms of REST for JSON APIs, it turns out that REST-ful styel thinking is *wonderful* when you are designing web interfaces: it helps you produce clean, decoupled and stateless web applications that are easy to reason about and, therefore, easy to maintain.
+While I agree with many of the criticisms of REST for JSON APIs, it turns out that REST-ful style thinking is *wonderful* when you are designing web interfaces: it helps you produce clean, decoupled and stateless web applications that are easy to reason about and, therefore, easy to maintain.